josephdadams/TallyArbiter-RelayListener/readme.md

 1. Open a terminal window and change directory to the folder where you placed the source code.
 1. Type `npm install` to install all necessary libraries.
 1. Install the Node.js library, `pm2`, by typing `npm install -g pm2`.
 This will install it globally on your system.
 1. After `pm2` is installed, type `pm2 start index.js --name TallyArbiterRelayController` to daemonize it as a service.
+If you receive a permissions error, you may need to run the software as root, with `sudo start index.js --name TallyArbiterRelayController`.
 1. If you would like it to start automatically upon bootup, type `pm2 startup` and follow the instructions on-screen.
 1. To view the console output while running the software with `pm2`, type `pm2 logs TallyArbiterRelayController`.